oracle/rwloadsim/docs/OLTP.md

 |oltpforever2|Separate another overlapping continuous run by ½hour|
 |oltpday|Create graphs and html files for one full day of continuous execution|

-Use rwlman with the name of either shell script to get it usage.
+Use rwlman with the name of either shell script to get its usage.

 ### Verify parameter settings